 Here is what one can expect from a qualified spendthrift trust when it is established in the state of Wyoming:

-- If the assets in the trusts were specifically included in application to obtain or maintain credit, a creditor may be able to pursue these assets in a lawsuit.
+If the assets in the trusts were specifically included in the application to obtain or maintain credit, a creditor may be able to pursue these assets in a lawsuit.

 When structured properly a Wyoming DAPT is able to provide the flexibility and protection required to safeguard an individual’s wealth during his or her lifetime, while allowing them necessary access to the assets and income held in the trust.